Flex LNG - Key information relating to the cash dividend to be paid by Flex LNG for the third quarter 2022

 Hamilton, Bermuda

-Key information relating to the cash dividend to be paid by Flex LNG Ltd. (ticker: FLNG) for the third quarter 2022
+Key information relating to the cash dividend to be paid by Flex LNG Ltd. FLNG for the third quarter 2022

 Note to shareholders registered in Euronext VPS, the Norwegian Central Security Depository: